ratanawang/CPSC210Project/README.md

 ### User Stories

-As a user, I want to be able to…
-- Choose from the options presented in the main menu
+- As a user, I want to be able to choose from the options presented in the main menu
-- Choose from the levels presented in the play menu
+- As a user, I want to be able to choose from the levels presented in the play menu
-- View my level in the game
+- As a user, I want to be able to view my level in the game
-- Move in a specified direction (up/down/left/right)
+- As a user, I want to be able tomove in a specified direction (up/down/left/right)
-- Collect items and add them to my item pouch
+- As a user, I want to be able to collect items and add them to my item pouch
-- View the items in my item pouch
+- As a user, I want to be able to view the items in my item pouch
-- Interact with and/or use items
+- As a user, I want to be able to interact with and/or use items
-- Type in passwords whenever necessary
+- As a user, I want to be able to type in passwords whenever necessary
-- Quit the game if it gets too scary
+- As a user, I want to be able to quit the game if it gets too scary

-Enjoy! :)